YUNGNG07/python-knowledge/README.md

 ## License

-Distributed under the GNU AFFERO GENERAL PUBLIC LICENSE v3.0 License.
+Distributed under the MIT License.
 See `LICENSE` for more information.